steviecurran/two-sample/README.md

 **Example 2: Large sample test**

-We can use the medical data before to demonstrate the toolkit on large samples and by inputting the summary.
+We can use the medical data below to demonstrate the toolkit on large samples and by inputting the summary.

 ![](https://raw.githubusercontent.com/steviecurran/two-sample/refs/heads/main/medical_large.png)